PaysonBySvea/Payson1-Opencart-2-0/README.md

 * Login into your web shop Administration Panel.

 * Go to Extensions->Payments.
-Uninstall Payson Direct and Payson Invoice.
+Uninstall Payson All in One.

 * Go to Opencart folder to the root directory of your store.